Giant of the nation, Indigenous leader Yunupingu dies | The New Daily

 After attending the Methodist Bible College in Brisbane, Yunupingu acted as a court interpreter for his father in the first native title litigation in Australia, the Gove Land Rights case.

-From 1973 to 1974 he gave advice towards the Whitlam government’s royal commission into land eights in the NT, and worked with the Fraser government on the enactment of the Aboriginal Land Rights (Northern Territory) Act 1976.
+From 1973 to 1974, he gave advice towards the Whitlam government’s royal commission into land rights in the NT, and worked with the Fraser government on the enactment of the Aboriginal Land Rights (Northern Territory) Act 1976.

 During this time, together with other Yolngu leaders, he also led the revival of the homelands movement.